Yannouille29/CubeSat_MTU/Visualisation_Improvement/Visu_Web/README.md

 These commands ensure that the modifications made in the `rasp.py` script are reflected and the service is running with the updated changes.
 Everything else is handled automatically by the website (all the .js files).

+But on the Raspberry, you can verify in the 'sender2.log' file if the information is indeed being sent from the Raspberry to the website.